 Additionally, unless the processing of your personal data is compulsory, you may, with legitimate reasons, oppose the processing of such data.

 If you wish to exercise these rights and/or obtain a record of the information held about you, please contact the relevant Body using the contact details provided on the form.
-You are also entitled to file a claim with the National Commission for Data Protection (Commission nationale pour la protection des données), headquartered at 1, Avenue du Rock'n'Roll, L-4361 Esch-sur-Alzette.
+You are also entitled to file a claim with the National Commission for Data Protection (Commission nationale pour la protection des données), headquartered at 15, Boulevard du Jazz L-4370 Belvaux.

 The email address provided by the user when they sign up for the website newsletter will be shared with a subcontractor for the sole purpose of disseminating the newsletter.
 That subcontractor – Mailjet, based in Paris, France – is subject to the same legal obligations with regard to the protection of personal data.
 To prevent abuse of the system, the user must confirm their subscription by clicking on a link sent to the email address they provided.